cmdruid/core-cmd/README.md

 A suite of CI/CD friendly tools that plug into bitcoin core.

-This library is designed for writing test cases that need to interact with the bitcoin block-chain.
+This library is designed for writing test cases that interact with the bitcoin blockchain.

 ## How to Install